Renegotiating Developmental and Relational Trauma

 Participants must have paid a tuition fee, signed in, attended the entire module, completed an evaluation and signed out in order to receive a CPD certificate.

 CPD requirements vary across Professional Associations.
 Please contact your Association for specific requirements.

-Upon completion of both NATouch™ modules a participant will receive a Certificate of Completion for the NeuroAffective Touch Foundation Training.
+Upon completion of each NATouch™ component a participant will receive the relevant Certificate of Completion.
+After completing both the Online Program and the Touch Intensive Masterclass a Certificate of Completion is issued for the NeuroAffective Touch Foundation Training.

 If you have a question that requires immediate assistance, first check our FAQs.
 All Frequently Asked Questions are listed with a detailed answer.

 Upon registering, please use the application form to describe your professional background.
 If you are unsure whether your present work would benefit from NATouch, please contact firstname.lastname@example.org to discuss your application.